Saryace/ggsoiltexture/README.md

 ## Acknowledgements

-The code was developed based on the ggplot_piper functions written by [Jonh Dorian](https://gist.github.com/johnDorian/5561272) and inspired by the R package [ggtern](https://github.com/nicholasehamilton/ggtern).
+The code was development based on the ggplot_piper functions written by [Jonh Dorian](https://gist.github.com/johnDorian/5561272) and inspired by the R package [ggtern](https://github.com/nicholasehamilton/ggtern).
 Thanks for sharing your knowledge.
 Also, thanks for the X users that